unnir/Gluon_examples/README.md

 ### Binary Classification using Gluon

-A three layers NN with batch normalization.
+A multi-layer NN with batch normalization.

 The code can be found: